 The Head of Bight is one of South Australia’s most popular tourist spots, combining unique surroundings with panoramic views.
-This geographical beauty is home to towering sand dunes, minin deserts and viewing platforms, providing sweeping views of the Bunda Cliffs.
-Enjoy a picnic on one of many stunning beaches or take a dip in the water (in summer of course!).
-IF you’re visiting between the months of June and October, you may just catch a glimpse of whales migrating.
+This geographical beauty is home to towering sand dunes.
+Viewing platforms provide sweeping views of the Bunda Cliffs.
+Enjoy a picnic on one of many stunning beaches or take a dip in the water (in summer of course).
+If you’re visiting between the months of June and October, you may just catch a glimpse of whales migrating.

 Location: New South Wales

 Located in Kanangra-Boyd National Park, the Kanangra Walls area attracts visitors all year round.
 These beautiful orange and grey sandstone cliffs tower above the Kanangra Creek gorge, with waterfalls cascading off the plateau behind.
 Some refer to it as ‘the edge of wilderness”.
-With walking tracks leading to the Gingra Range and another one to the Kowmung River, it’s a popular spot for bush-walking.
+With walking tracks leading to the Gingra Range and Kowmung River, it’s a popular spot for bush-walking.

 (Image by Jennifer Capel, shared with permission)